20 years later...

 The same Bible college Susie had attended...

-The same son that feigned a spiritual interest in them before attacking them.
+The same son that feigned a spiritual interest in her before attacking her.

 We were set up to meet alright!